rhildred/docker-compose-ui/README.md

 If you already have docker-compose installed, you can run `docker-compose up` and then open your browser to `http://localhost:8080`.

+or if you want a daemon run:

+pm2 start app_server.py --interpreter=python3

 ### Add your own docker-compose projects

 to use your own docker-compose projects run this command from the directory containing your docker-compose.yml files: